tomwhartung/seeourminds.com-bootstrap/README.md

 ### The best "hello world" of the bunch

-Having gone through several versions of the django hello-world and other getting-started-type projects, it's obvious this one is the best:
+Having run through several versions of the hello-world and other getting-started-type tutorials, it's obvious this one is the best:

 * https://docs.djangoproject.com/en/1.10/intro/tutorial01/

+It is not surprising, but good to know.

 ## Process Overview